shedskin/shedskin/tests/README.md

 - Avoid turning a test in this folder into a benchmark test for speed.
 Adjust the scaling parameters to speed up a slow test since its purpose and inclusion in this folder is to check for correctness of implementation not to test for speed.

 - Avoid using the `global` keyword for access to globals from functions: `pytest` does not work well with such constructs and will show errors.
 Several historical tests had to be rewritten to address this problem.

-## TODO:

-- [ ] update `.travis.yml` file to reflect recent changes in testing mechanism
-- [ ] improved cleanup for default method in cases of multiple local imports
-- [ ] enabled windows platform support for cmake-based method and [conan](https://conan.io)
-- [ ] auto-collect all non-working tests into a written log